0xAX/linux-insides/SyncPrim/sync-3.md

 }
 ```

 Here we takes the first task from the list of waiters, delete it from the list, set its `waiter-up` to true.
 From this point the infinite loop from the `__down_common` function will be stopped.
 The `wake_up_process` function will be called in the end of the `__up` function.
 As you remember we called the `schedule_timeout` function in the infinite loop from the `__down_common` this function.
 The `schedule_timeout` function makes the current task sleep until the given timeout will not be expired.
 So, as our process may sleep right now, we need to wake it up.
-That's why we call the `wake_up_proces` function from the [kernel/sched/core.c](https://github.com/torvalds/linux/blob/master/kernel/sched/core.c) source code file.
+That's why we call the `wake_up_process` function from the [kernel/sched/core.c](https://github.com/torvalds/linux/blob/master/kernel/sched/core.c) source code file.

 That's all.